Introduction

 that surface ozone concentrations are increasing everywhere.

-Our most current research results do not support this claim.
+Our research results do not support this claim.
+Our research

-Our research efforts monitor the status of worldwide ozone levels
+efforts monitor the status of worldwide ozone levels by performing

-by performing sophisticated analyses using surface ozone and
+sophisticated analyses using surface ozone and ozonesonde data

-from the available data from four decades of observations for
+data from four decades of observations for the longest records

 provide good data for the purpose of assessing possible changes

-and where possible minimize local scale influences, generally
+broad geographic regions and where possible minimize local scale

-avoiding sites close to larger urban areas.
-Several approaches
+influences, generally avoiding sites close to larger urban areas.

-have been used to describe the changes with time, including application
+Several approaches have been used to describe the changes with

 in mid-latitudes of the Northern Hemisphere, including those